SandroEph/abrecommenders/README.md

 Flask will be used to build a mock website in order to test the implementation and run the mock A/B test experiment and selenium will be used to simulate user traffic and interaction on this website.

+One important thing to note is that there are still improvements that could be made to this overall system in order for it to be ready for a production grade deployment :
-One idea to improve this overall system would be to also implement periodical online re-training so that the model would take into consideration new user interactions with movies and to palliate any possible data drift.
+- Implement periodical online re-training so that the model would take into consideration new user interactions with movies and to palliate any possible data drift.
+- Solve the cold start problem i.e. what should be recommended to a new user, as there is no information about their movies interactions.

-This improvement brings alone its fair share of new problems (eg. long and costly retraining, adapting the A/B testing statistics) so we will focus here on the deployment and serving of the models and the A/B test experiment.
+These improvements bring alone their fair share of new implementation challenges (eg. long and costly retraining, adapting the A/B testing statistics) so we will focus here on the deployment and serving of the models and the A/B test experiment.

 ## Project steps